daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 \includegraphics[height=2.6in]{picsfigs/ukwindows.jpg}

 \textcolor{gray}{1696: An Act for granting to His Majesty several Rates or Duties upon Houses for making good the Deficiency of the clipped Money...
-Properties with between ten and twenty windows paid an extra four shillings (£24.79 in 2016), and those above twenty windows paid an extra eight shillings (£49.57 in 2016).} \url{https://en.wikipedia.org/wiki/Window_tax}
+Properties with between ten and twenty windows paid an extra four shillings (£24.79 in 2016), and those above twenty windows paid an extra eight shillings (£49.57 in 2016).} <\url{https://en.wikipedia.org/wiki/Window_tax}>

 Consider the 'least efficient tax': Suppose the UK government imposes a tax on all windows above 4 per house.\

- All UK residents put bricks over their excess windows.
-The government raises no revenue but people are certainly worse off.
+*Suppose all UK residents put bricks over their excess windows.* The government raises no revenue but people are certainly worse off.

+***

 What's going on here?

 \includegraphics[height=2.6in]{picsfigs/tudoroverhang.jpg}

-\textcolor{gray}{Note: 'Taxes based on ground-floor area' are mentioned throughout the web, but I couldn't find an authoritative reference to this.
-If anyone finds one, please let me know!}
+^[Note: 'Taxes based on ground-floor area' are mentioned throughout the web, but I couldn't find an authoritative reference to this.
+If anyone finds one, please let me know!]

-\textcolor{RawSienna}{Adv:}\textcolor{gray}{Why 'compensated' behavior?
+The social cost (deadweight loss, i.e., 'DWL') of taxation is greater the more taxes change 'compensated' behaviour (via the substitution effect)^[Why 'compensated' behavior?
 Essentially, because taxes in general will always leave people with less effective income, causing them to change their consumption choices to reflect the new, lower indifference curves.
 What matters for the deadweight loss is how the taxes change their behavior at this new lower-income state.
-This is a fundamental issue in Public Finance/taxation.}
+This is a fundamental issue in Public Finance/taxation.]

-The social cost (deadweight loss, i.e., 'DWL') of taxation is greater the more taxes change 'compensated' behaviour (via the substitution effect)

 The most efficient tax: